referential-ai/boswell-test/README.md

 **Boswell Quotient Components** (`boswell_quotient_components.png`):
 A breakdown of each component that contributes to the Boswell Quotient (performance, evaluation, efficiency), showing the relative strengths and weaknesses of each model across all three dimensions.

+**Cross-Assessment Excel Table** (`cross_grading_table.xlsx`):
+An Excel spreadsheet containing the complete cross-assessment matrix (Table 1) with color highlighting, showing how each model grades every other model.
+The table includes the median bias data as the last row, matching the format shown in the research paper.

 These visualizations provide at-a-glance insights into model performance, efficiency, and cost-effectiveness across the different test aspects.

 #### 5. Boswell Quotient Report (`boswell_report.md`)